parappayo/book-notes/README.md

 * Learn You Some Erlang for Great Good!
 (Fred Hebert, 2013, No Starch)
 * Functional Programming in Scala (Paul Chiusano, Runar Bjarnason, 2014, Manning)
 * Programming Sound with Pure Data (Tony Hillerson, 2014, Pragmatic Bookshelf)
+* The Type Astronaut's Guide to Shapeless (Dave Gurnell, 2016, Underscore)

 ## Game Development